sebbahali/simplelaraveltodolist/README.md

 2-composer install

-3-create database and change in env. file
+3-create database and copy then paste and rename .env.example to env. file and change it

 4-php artisan migrate